Table of Contents

 As mentioned earlier, there are several reasons for the strong worldwide demand for natural gas, largely driven by the following:

-However, in the context of development of the SADC region, these are secondary.
-Third world developing countries have different needs, driven by large and poor populations.
+However, in the context of the development of the SADC region, these are secondary.
+Third-world developing countries have different needs, driven by large and poor populations.
 Their need is determined by day to day living, i.e. heating, cooking, transport, food production.
 This in turn drives the necessity for electricity, fuel for home fires, feedstock for livestock and fish stock, as well as fertilizers for agricultural produce.

 Typically, the average African homestead does not have access to gas or other fuel for heating and cooking; firewood is the fuel.
 This is expensive in terms of time to collect.
 Transport is by foot or bicycle.
 Little livestock is kept other than several chickens, goats or cows that have little to feed on.
 Agriculture is severely limited by rainfall, heat and soil conditions.
-Gas has the ability to change this, and therefore in third world countries has a demand driven by the following interlinked factors:
+Gas can change this, and therefore in third world countries has a demand-driven by the following interlinked factors:

 According to IEA, consumption in Africa is expected to rise at a rate of 3.1% per year.
-Angola is currently developing 400MW of gas fired power plants, Tanzania is aggressively pursing a domestic gas to power agenda that could result in 500 bcm being committed to the domestic market
+Angola is currently developing 400MW of gas-fired power plants, Tanzania is aggressively pursuing a domestic gas to power agenda that could result in 500 bcm being committed to the domestic market

 5.1.1.
 Uses of Natural Gas